vigneshuvi/node-webservice-manager/README.md

 ##How to run this node web service server?

     -   Need to install node.
-    -   Open ternmial and run the 'npm install' command to download the node modules.
+    -   Open terminal and run the 'npm install' command to download the node modules.
     -   Setup the node environment based on NODE_ENV variable.
 (Like NODE_ENV=DEV, NODE_ENV=QA and NODE_ENV=PROD )
     -   Run the node server 'npm app.js' command.

-##How to test the RestFul web service?
+##How to test the RESTful web service?

-    -  If you set up the node environment is `DEV`, then you can directly test it from RestFul Client.
+    -  If you set up the node environment is `DEV`, then you can directly test it from RESTful Client.

         http://localhost:3000/v1/sample             - Show All -  Fetch all based on request. http://localhost:3000/v1/sample:id="test"   - Show     -  Fetch based on request id.